 TCF did not have any ratio-based or other financial covenants in the bond issue or any other material financing document.
-At December 31, 2019, TCF is in compliance with all material debt covenants.
+At December 31, 2020 and 2019, TCF is in compliance with all material debt covenants.

-NCIFund has thirty-two notes payable to foundations and financial institutions totaling \$30,241 and four other notes payable to various government agencies totaling \$3,716.
-The notes are unsecured, except six that are secured under an Intermediary Re-Lending Program totaling \$2,602.
+NCIFund has 61 unsecured notes payable to foundations and financial institutions totaling \$27,465, and 11 other notes payable, which are secured, to various government agencies totaling \$3,713.
 The notes have stated interest rates between 0% and 4.15%.
 Maturity dates range from 2020 to 2033.

 NCIFund is subject to a number of restrictive financial and non-financial covenants in its notes payable agreements, such as minimum net asset requirements, current liquidity ratios, loan performance ratios and other various leverage ratios.
-Audit financial statements are required to be submitted between 90 and 180 days depending on the lender.
-NCIFund did not meet the requirement to submit audited financial statements for those within 90 days of year end, however, it received waivers from those lenders.
+Audited financial statements are required to be submitted between 90 and 180 days depending on the lender.
+NCIFund did not meet the requirement to submit audited financial statements for those within 90 days of year-end; however, it received waivers from those lenders.

-Interest expense, including amortization of debt issuance costs, for the year ended December 31, 2019, was \$5,833, of which \$2,436 is attributable to the amortization of note payable discount.
+Interest expense, including amortization of debt issuance costs, for the years ended December 31, 2020 and 2019, was \$6,455 and \$5,833, respectively, of which \$3,642 and \$2,436 is attributable to the amortization of note payable discount.